 Sidsel Mæland (Dr. philos, Dep.
-Social Anthropology, Univ. of Oslo) Presents in session I
+Social Anthropology, Univ. of Oslo)

 The Catholic Church in Norway is a migrant society based on 180 different nationalities and ethnicities among their 250.000 members.
 The majority population, the Norwegians, amounts to 15 % of the members in this church.
 The migrants have their backgrounds from Asian, Latin-American, African, European, as well as from countries in the Middle-East.